-The half-life of molly is approximately
+The half-life of molly is around

 It is not possible to speed up the detox process for molly.
-The body will clear it from the system at its own pace, based on the liver’s ability to break down the drug.
+The body will clear it from the system at its own pace based on the liver’s ability to break down the drug.

 Some people believe that drinking water can remove molly from the system more quickly.
 However, this is not the case.
 In fact, drinking too much water could lead to hyponatremia, or water toxicity.

 Similarly, vigorous exercise will not boost the body’s ability to metabolize molly.
 Exercise may increase thirst, which could prompt people to drink more water.